lanl/LCC/README.md

 Los Alamos Crystal Cut (LCC) is simple crystal builder.
 It is an easy-to-use and easy-to-develop code to make crystal solid/shape and slabs from a crystal lattice.
 Provided you have a ‘.pdb‘ file containing your lattice basis you can create a solid or slab from command line.
+The core developer of this code is Christian Negre (cnegre@lanl.gov).

 # License